LELEC210X/LELEC210X/INSTALL.md

 ### Ubuntu : Installing the different LimeSDR components

-We can now install the different components required to use the LimeSDR with GNURadio.
+We can now install the different components required to use the LimeSDR with GNU Radio.
 We follow the information provided [here](https://wiki.myriadrf.org/Lime_Suite) by the company who sells the LimeSDR, _Myriad-RF_.